Vladcutus/ActiveDirectoryLab/README.md

 Project consists in: <br>

-- Creating two VMs, one server and one client, a network with two subnets
+- Creating two VMs, one server and one client on a network with two subnets
 - Using PowerShell to Install ACDC and a Forest
 - Joining a computer to the domain
 - Create a new user and login with it through the client machine